compchem-cybertraining/Tutorials_CP2K/README.md

 We highly welcome improving the functionality of the input files in this repository.
 So, please feel free to share your inputs and timings with us if you used these inputs.

+## 3. CP2K Installation

+The instructions on how the CP2K is compiled with Intel Parallel Studio can be found in [this link](https://github.com/compchem-cybertraining/Tutorials_CP2K/blob/master/INSTALLATION.md).